- Ocean Fishing

 Range: This species occurs from Panama to Humboldt Bay, California, including the Gulf of California.
 Round stingrays are most abundant off southern California and northern Baja California at depths up to 70 feet.

 Natural History: Round stingrays obtain much of their food by burrowing in the substrate.
 Their diet includes worms, crabs, snails, clams and small fishes.
 It takes 3 months for the round stingray young to develop and they are approximately 3 inches wide at birth.
-Sexual maturity is reached in 2.6 to 3 years, and mating occurs from May to June and in December.
+Sexual maturity occurs at 6 years,, and mating occurs from May to June and in December.
 There are one to six pups, depending upon the size of the female.

 Fishing Information: Most round stingrays are taken incidentally by anglers fishing for other species.
 However, should one wish to go after them specifically, marine worms or pieces of clam are good bait.
 Sandy or muddy bottoms along a beach or in a bay should provide good fishing.
 Round stingrays are potentially dangerous because of the wounds they can inflict.
 If an angler is stung, the wound should be cleaned thoroughly and bathed in water.
 One should see a doctor if pain persists or infection occurs.